Aina the End

-Aina the End (アイナ・ジ・エンド, Aina ji Endo), stylized as AiNA THE END, is a Japanese singer and idol.
-She is a founding member of the idol group Bish.
+Aina the End (アイナ・ジ・エンド, Aina ji Endo), stylized as AiNA THE END, is a Japanese singer, actress, and idol.
+She is a former member of the idol group Bish.

 Career

+Bish

 Prior to joining Bish, Aina the End moved to Tokyo and first worked as a singer at a nightclub in Shibuya, then in a backup dancing unit named Parallel for the singer Yucat.
 Following the disbandment of Bis, the manager of the group, Junnosuke Watanabe, began auditions for a new group named Bish in January 2015.
 In March of the same year, Aina the End was revealed as one of the five members who passed the auditions.
 Within the group, she is known for her husky voice, and has also choreographed songs for Bish and Empire.

-In December 2016, Aina the End (and the rest of Bish) briefly went on hiatus as she underwent surgery for vocal polyps.
+In December 2016, Bish briefly went on hiatus as she underwent surgery for vocal polyps.
 She returned the next year for the release of the single "Promise the Star".
 After the release of Wack & Scrambles Works, a joint album of groups under the management of WACK that included the reformed Bis and Gang Parade, a popularity contest was held for all participating members.
 The top two ranked members would release a single together under Avex Trax.
-Aina the End won second place behind fellow Bish member Cent Chihiro Chicchi.
-The single titled "Yoru Ōji to Tsuki no Hime/Kienai de" was released on September 19, 2018, with Aina the End singing the second song.
+Aina the End won second place behind fellow Bish member Cent Chihiro Chittiii.
+The single titled "Yoru Ōji to Tsuki no Hime / Kienaide" was released on September 19, 2018, with Aina the End singing the second song.